ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/boot-count.cddl}
 ~~~~

-### The Boot Seed Claim (boot-seed)
+### bootseed (Boot Seed) Claim

-The "boot-seed" claim contains a value created at system boot time that allows differentiation of attestation reports from different boot sessions of a particular entity (e.g., a certain UEID).
+The "bootseed" claim contains a value created at system boot time that allows differentiation of attestation reports from different boot sessions of a particular entity (e.g., a certain UEID).

 This value is usually public.
 It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.